Mariusz Bechta

-Mariusz Bechta (born 1972) is a Polish historian and publisher, affiliated with the Institute of National Remembrance.
-Bechta has published various fascist literature and patronaged the growth of Nazi rock in Poland; his academic monographs — themed around rebuffing Pole complicity with the Nazis in the murder of Jews — have been severely criticized by historians and held as ideological tracts.
+Mariusz Bechta (born 1972) is a Polish historian and publisher, affiliated with the Institute of National Remembrance (IPN).
+Bechta has published various fascist literature and patronaged the growth of Nazi rock (Rock Against Communism) in Poland; his academic monographs — themed around rebuffing Polish complicity with the Nazis in the murder of Jews — have been severely criticized by historians and held as ideological tracts.